Sea Fishing The East Coast: Lincolnshire to Essex

-East coast beaches tend to be shallow with coloured water, making lure fishing less viable and bait fishing with beach casters the prefered option for most.
+East coast beaches tend to be shallow with coloured water, making lure fishing less viable and bait fishing with beach casters the preferred option for most.
 The East coast produces a lot of whiting and dab catches in winter but with a chance at cod.
 In summer it’s all about smoothhound, bass, dogfish, rays and flatties.
-By boat, it’s possibly to target skate and tope.
+By boat, it’s possible to target skate and tope.

 Fishing in Mablethorpe

 The huge exposed beaches in this area are begging for you to get out your beach caster.
 It’s one of the sea fishing marks you can reach reasonably easily from Hull.
 These beaches are often fished at low water with the usual baits of rag or lug being effective.
 The ground is clear without snags.
 You can also fish from Chapel St Leonards, Nearby Creek, Mogs Eye, Huttoft and Six Marshes.
 Some of these places get crowded in the summertime which can make angling challenging so it’s worth finding less popular stretches of sand for your summertime bassing!

 I’ve heard reports of turbot and very good flounder landed at Mablethorpe as well as whiting from Autumn onwards.
 Cod move through in the winter and there are rumours of sea trout being caught in September.

 It’s possible to fish all along the expansive sands at Skegness for a variety of species including bass, catsharks and the usual members of the Cod family that cruise into our shores in the winter months.
 While tempting, it isn’t always advisable to cast as far as you can, as fish, especially at night, often move into shallower water.
 Try worm and crab baits – and avoid snagging any tourists!
 Fishing from Butlins holiday camp and Ingoldmells are both effective spots to whack out your old beach caster.
 If possible, try fishing at nighttime – especially in the winter months.